These reports cover a variety of topics which may be of interest to you.

 The work carried out since the last Annual Improvement Report, including that of the relevant regulators, is set out in this report.

-We examined the extent to which the Council is acting in accordance with the sustainable development principle to establish a new youth service across Gwynedd.
+We examined the extent to which Sport Wales is acting in accordance with the sustainable development principle in the development of a new community sport model.